rustacean-station/rustacean-station.org/_episodes/interviews/2023-09-29-dave-macleod.md

 [@16:56] Comparing "Learn Rust in a Month of Lunches" with "EasyRust" [@20:06] Streamlined printing: Changes to `printline` and `print` in Rust [@22:08] Dive into Async in Rust
-[@24:19] Crafting a Coherent Flow: Process and Concept Tie-Ins in the Book [@29:46] Tackling Advanced Topics: Macros, Iterators, and Closures [@33:05] Exploring the Chrono Library
+[@24:19] Crafting a coherent flow: process and concept tie-ins in the book [@29:46] Tackling Advanced Topics: Macros, Iterators, and Closures [@33:05] Exploring the Chrono Library
 [@35:29] Safety and Testing: Discussing Unsafe Rust